 - Depending on what medication you were prescribed, it may take up to 6-8 weeks before you notice an improvement.

-- It is usually recommended that medications be taken for at least four to nine months after the depressive symptoms have improved.
+- It is usually recommended that medications be taken for up to one year after you feel better.

-- Those with chronic depression, or repeated bouts of depression, may need to stay on medication to prevent or lessen further episodes.
+- Those with chronic depression, or repeated bouts of depression, may need to stay on medication long term to prevent or lessen further episodes.

 - Seek support from your family and friends because you do not have to cope with this on your own.